cawleyflower/testDocs/content/CumulusLinux37/Cumulus_Linux_User_Guide/Monitoring_and_Troubleshooting/Network_Troubleshooting/_index.md

 ## Configure SPAN and ERSPAN

-<span id="src-8362596_indexterm-A80D0DF84FC86408518E027A9982A689">SPAN
-(Switched Port Analyzer) </span>provides for the mirroring of all packets coming in from or going out of an interface (the *SPAN source*), and being copied and transmitted out of a local port (the *SPAN destination*) for monitoring.
+SPAN (Switched Port Analyzer) provides for the mirroring of all packets coming in from or going out of an interface (the *SPAN source*), and being copied and transmitted out of a local port (the *SPAN destination*) for monitoring.
 The SPAN destination port is also referred to as a mirror-to-port (MTP).
 The original packet is still switched, while a mirrored copy of the packet is sent out of the MTP.

-<span id="src-8362596_indexterm-0D917385CC9CE18B6F26799981A1D574">ERSPAN
-(Encapsulated Remote SPAN) </span>enables the mirrored packets to be sent to a monitoring node located anywhere across the routed network.
+ERSPAN (Encapsulated Remote SPAN) enables the mirrored packets to be sent to a monitoring node located anywhere across the routed network.
 The switch finds the outgoing port of the mirrored packets by doing a lookup of the destination IP address in its routing table.
 The original